PouceHeure/blog/content/projects/project_autosys_lidar_and_decision.md

 On the left is the camera image showing the driving situation.
 Note that the camera is **not used** for detection.
 On the right, the RViz visualization displays the LiDAR-based perception results.

-Legend:
+>Legend:
-- **Green lane:** Polygon of the planned path the vehicle will follow.
+>- **Green lane:** Polygon of the planned path the vehicle will follow.
-- **Orange lane:** Polygon representing the critical zone.
+>- **Orange lane:** Polygon representing the critical zone.
-- **Red dots + blue polygon (right):** A cluster detected by the pipeline, close to the map area but ignored after path and critical-zone filtering.
+>- **Red dots + blue polygon (right):** A cluster detected by the pipeline, close to the map area but ignored after path and critical-zone filtering.
-- **Green dots + orange shape + blue polygon:** The detected vehicle obstacle located within the critical zone.
+>- **Green dots + orange shape + blue polygon:** The detected vehicle obstacle located within >the critical zone.
 The orange overlay indicates that this object lies inside the critical zone.

 {{< figure src="/images/decision/lidar_front_gi.png" caption="Perception LiDAR on real data, case: Front Building." width="800" label="perception_on_real_data_building">}}